krransby/colony-counter/README.md

 Once you have run the script, a window will appear for you to interact with as shown in the demos.

-in order to progress from one "screen" to the next, you must press the **q** key on your keyboard.
+In order to progress from one "screen" to the next, press any key on your keyboard.

+Outputs will be saved into the 'outputs/' directory with the following naming convention: "\<input-file\>\_\<method-to-use\>\_C\<number-of-colonies\>.png"

+>**PLEASE NOTE:** Due to limitations with OpenCV's window scailing, the resolution of your images will be limited to whichever of the following is smallest:
+>- The original size of the image
+>- 980 pixels
+>- The smallest dimension of all of displayes currently connected to the system.
+>
+>This is due to the fact that OpenCV's window size is dependent on the resolution of the image passed to `cv2.imshow()`.
+>
+>Note that the original results were achieved with a static scale of 980.

 <!-- CONTACT -->
 ## Contact